connormaas/distancing-in-hri/README.md

 ### Implementaiton

 The robot selected for our study was [Misty](https://www.mistyrobotics.com).
 In order to set up effective automated experiments, Misty needed to be programmed using the visual programming language [Blocky](https://developers.google.com/blockly).
-The implementation for Misty, composed of audio, images, and saved Blocky congifurations is included in the `implementation` folder at the root of this repository.
+The implementation for Misty, composed of custom audio and saved Blocky congifurations is included in the `implementation` folder at the root of this repository.

 ### Contributions